marijnh/Eloquent-JavaScript/01_values.md

 And that's what JavaScript does.
 But there's a complication:
-JavaScript's representation uses 16 bits per string element, which can fit 2^16^ different numbers.
+JavaScript's representation uses 16 bits per string element, which can describe up to 2^16^ different characters.
 But Unicode defines more characters than that—about twice as many, at this point.
 So some characters, such as many emoji, take up two "character positions" in JavaScript strings.
 We'll come back to this in [Chapter ?](higher_order#code_units).

 {{index "+ operator", concatenation}}